 Vivenna frowned.
 “Security word?”

 Denth eyed her.
-“This is a rather heathen discussion we’re getting into.
-You sure you want to continue.”
+“This is a rather heretical discussion we’re getting into.
+You sure you want to continue?”

 Vivenna ignored the amusement in his tone.
 “I still do not like the idea of that thing being with us, particularly if I don’t have any way to control it.”

 “All Awakening works by way of the Command, princess,” Denth said.
 “You infuse something with life, then give it an order--or a set of orders.
-Lifeless are valuable because you can give them Commands after you create them, unlike regular Awakened objects, which you can only Command when you make them.
+Lifeless are valuable because you can give them Commands after you create them, unlike regular Awakened objects, which you can only Command once.
 Plus, Lifeless can remember a long list of complicated orders, and are generally good about not misunderstanding them.
 They retain a bit of their humanity, I guess.
-Enough to make language work in their minds, and to interpret how to best deal with the commands.”
+Enough to interpret how to best deal with their orders.”

 Vivenna shivered.
 That made them seem far too sentient for her likes.